Chemical hazards and ozone protection

 In New Zealand we manage the risk around harmful chemicals and waste products through legislation and policy.
 For example, the Hazardous Substances and New Organisms Act (HSNO) sets out how chemicals classed internationally as hazardous, are to be handled.

-We also observe several international and regional treaties that New Zealand was involved in negotiating and developing.
+We also observe several international and regional treaties that MFAT was involved in negotiating and developing.
 These were drawn up to protect health and the environment from the import and export of hazardous wastes and chemicals.

 - The Basel Convention - hazardous waste